 For example, I’m grateful for a specific experience because of it:

 Or alternatively, I’m thankful for this specific item because of it:

 - allows me to do…

 - makes me feel…

-Definitely, it’ll make your gratitude practice completed.
+Definitely, it’ll make your gratitude practice complete.

 Gratitude Journal Example

 Journal Prompt: describe a place that makes me relaxed.

 I’m grateful for my living room nook because it’s a place where I can be 100% myself.

 I feel relaxed when I’m sitting in a cocoon-hanging egg chair, having fluffy throw pillows minimized my lower back pain.